aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 4. Go to the **Execution output** tab to view the output of your workflow.
 It should show `This is a fallback from a custom Lambda function exception`

-5. To view your custom error message, select `StartExecution` in the Graph inspector pane and choose the **Step output** tab
+5. To view the output of the fallback state, select `CustomErrorFallback` state in the Graph inspector pane and click the **Step output** tab.
    ![Failure using Catch output](/static/img/module-10/error-handling-custom-error-catch-output.png)
-6. Go through the **Execution event history** to get more details
+6. Go to the **Execution event history** to get more details.
    ![Failure using Catch event history](/static/img/module-10/error-handling-custom-error-catch-event-history.png)

 ### Catch a timeout error

 1. Locate the **ErrorHandlingSleep10Function** [Lambda function](https://console.aws.amazon.com/lambda/home).
-Review the code and copy the function ARN.
-Notice that function is configured to sleep for 10 seconds.
+Copy the function ARN and review the code.
+Notice that the function is configured to sleep for 10 seconds.

    ![Lambda function sleeps for 10 seconds](/static/img/module-10/error-handling-lambda-sleep10.png)